lesad/lesad/README.md

 Hi! 👋 My name is Adrián Leštinský.

-I'm CS undergraduate @ Masaryk University.
+I'm CS graduate @ Masaryk University.
 Currently I'm working as a __Junior Frontend/Backend Developer__.

-If you are interested, make sure to check out my [repository](https://github.com/lesad/messenger-cv).
+If you are interested in my work, make sure to check out [repository](https://github.com/lesad/messenger-cv).